How does Respecting Choices® help health systems?

 Following an assessment by RC of an organization’s needs, goals, and resources, an agreement is negotiated that outlines the stage(s) of planning, process, and timeline for implementation.
 Once an agreement is signed, RC Faculty (RCF) will be assigned.

 Organizations will be asked to commit internal resources to the program who will work with RCF for initial implementation, dissemination, and long-term sustainability.
-These resources include an ACP oversight committee and leadership team (to guide organization mission, vision, strategic planning), a project manager, an Organization Faculty (OF) or ACP Coordinator who will be mentored by RC, and Facilitators.
+These resources include an ACP oversight committee and leadership team (to guide organization mission, vision, strategic planning), a project manager, an ACP and/or SDMSI Faculty or ACP Coordinator who will be mentored by RC, and Facilitators.